Adapting to Living with Less: A Transformative Journey

 You might feel the influence of outside urges- but the complex structure of our nervous system has developed a consciousness that is self-directed (which is just really freakin’ cool).
 It means, for example, you don’t have to eat when you’re hungry- you can override that biological sensation and choose not to.

-You don’t have to fall in line with societal trends and impositions- you can choose to prioritize contentment and focus your attention on peace and joy in your current space.
+You don’t have to follow societal trends and impositions—you can choose to prioritize contentment and focus your attention on peace and joy in your current space.

-That’s not to say that we have no choice in the matter of what we choose to live with and purchase.
+That’s not to say that we have no choice in what we choose to live with and purchase.
 It just highlights that going against the grain will require awareness and intention.

 What Do You Completely Forget Exists When You’re Away?

 The kids had none of their technology or toys.
-I didn’t have my memory foam mattress, my house slippers or my big pillows.
+I didn’t have my memory foam mattress, house slippers, or big pillows.
 Matt (who’s a major techy) didn’t have his video games and computer.
 Still, we managed to be happy the entire time.
 Our expectations (and our environment) had been altered.

 There are 3 tools to add to your arsenal of ways to more easily live with less and really bend the learning curve!
 Those things are mindfulness, versatility, and spatial constraints.